GREAT WESTERN PHILOSOPHERS

 -- N.B.
 This is not to deny natural causation.
 The fire really does burn the cotton.
 The whole system is immediately sustained in being by God, so God can be said to be the Primary Cause, but natural things really do have causal powers, Secondary Causation.

 a.)You have to say this, otherwise you can't do science.
 1.)
 Science talks in terms of causal connections.
 2.)
-Observation IS a causal connections.
+Observation IS a causal connection.
 3.)
 The natures of things are largely constituted by their causal connections.

-b.)And it's actually more respectful of divine power to say that God
+b.)And it's actually more respectful of divine power to say that God made things with powers of their own.

 VIII.
 Personal